openMVG/openMVG/docs/sphinx/rst/software/SfM/ComputeFeatures.rst

   - You want to speed up the computation by reducing the number features/regions and thus the number of tie points.

   For this kind of needs you can use a mask.
 A mask is simply a binary image having the same size (width and height) than the target image.
   The black areas on a mask denote the "bad parts", *i.e.* the areas to be masked and for which descriptors are not computed.
+A point is kept if the mask value at the point position is different than 0.
   In openMVG_main_ComputeFeatures, the association of a mask and an image is implicit.
 It uses the following conventions:

   - It tries to load a global mask.png file from directory where the the SfM container file (sfm_data.*) is stored.